-Craig himself had already answered the first question years ago (Spoiler alert: It’s Shortman), but it was still a fun nod to the audience to get official confirmation.
-As for the other two questions, Craig and everyone who worked on this film—a combination of original crew members and a new generation of artists and writers and producers who grew up with Hey Arnold!—ensured this movie would give fans the closure we wanted, while also introduce these characters to Nickelodeon’s main demographic of 6- to 11-year-olds who likely have never seen the show before, paving the way for a potential continuation of the series with a season 6.
+Craig himself had already answered the first question years ago (spoiler alert: it’s Shortman), but it was still a fun nod to the audience to get official confirmation.
+As for the other two questions, Craig and everyone who worked on this film—a combination of original crew members and a new generation of artists and writers and producers who grew up with Hey Arnold!—ensured this movie would give fans the closure we wanted, while at the same time introduce these characters to Nickelodeon’s main demographic of 6- to 11-year-olds who likely have never seen the show before, paving the way for a potential continuation of the series with a season 6.

-I’ve been a long-time fan of the show since the very beginning, so this was hands down the most highly anticipated TV movie event for me, and I’m so happy it not only met but exceeded my every expectation.
-On the day the movie aired, I broke out my Hey Arnold!
+As a fan of Hey Arnold! since the beginning, I’m so happy this movie not only met but exceeded my every expectation.
+The day it aired, I broke out my Hey Arnold!
 DVDs and watched “Parents Day” and “The Journal.”
-The former formally introduced Arnold’s parents, Miles and Stella, and provided the backstory as to what happened to them and why they aren’t around.
+The former formally introduced Arnold’s parents, Miles and Stella, and provided the backstory as to what happened to them and why they were never present in the series.
 I remember watching that episode for the first time back when I was a kid and being totally engrossed in the story.
-The last scene, in particular, had always stuck with me, and enough praise can’t be said about the series’ composer, Jim Lang, whose beautiful piano score at the end of that episode is so fragile yet hopeful, a fitting end to an emotional episode.
+The last scene in particular had always stuck with me, and enough praise can’t be said about the series’ composer, Jim Lang, whose beautiful piano score at the end of that episode is so fragile yet hopeful, a fitting end to an emotional episode.

 I was alight with excitement the whole time I was watching Hey Arnold!
 The Jungle Movie.
 I had the widest of grins on my face as I found myself enveloped in the story every step of the way.
 The movie was co-directed by Stu Livingston, who directed the first part, and Raymie Muzquiz, who directed the second, though I personally couldn’t tell where one director stopped and the other took over.
 The story was so seamless and riveting, and I experienced a whirlwind of emotions culminating in an outpouring of sheer joy.

-One thing I appreciated is that, while we did get some fun callbacks to classic running gags (e.g. Helga punching Brainy, the herd of stray animals running in and out of the boarding house, etc.), they weren’t thrown in for the sake of nostalgia alone.
-Every detail and story beat served a purpose, whether to capture the world or to showcase a character’s strength or weakness or to add to the plot.
+One thing I appreciated is that, while we did get some fun callbacks to classic running gags (e.g. Helga punching Brainy, the herd of stray animals running in and out of the boarding house, Arnold and Helga crashing into each other, etc.), they weren’t thrown in for the sake of nostalgia.
+Every detail and story beat served a purpose.
 That’s important for TV but especially in movies, where sometimes additional details can weigh down the plot.
 This movie knew what it wanted to accomplish from the get-go and successfully set up each of those goals while also re-establishing the characters and their relationships with one another.
-It trusted its audience, thus removing the need for any clunky exposition and making room for moving storytelling, one of the many reasons the show itself is so beloved.
+It trusted its audience, thus removing the need for any clunky exposition and allowing for captivating storytelling the show itself has always been known for and appreciated by its fans.

 While that’s the ultimate resolution the movie is heading toward, along the way we get to see the strong ensemble of Hey Arnold! characters have their moments to shine.
 Grandma Gertie and Grandpa Phil are as badass as ever as they set out on a rescue mission after learning from the family pig, Abner, that Arnold and his classmates are in danger.
-The once timid Phoebe is far more confident this time around as she takes charge and helps her friends escape.
-She even gives Gerald a kiss on the cheek in an utterly sweet moment.
-Speaking of Gerald, he’s a loyal best friend as he always is, standing by Arnold’s quest to find his parents and even forgiving Arnold after he unintentionally led them to danger at the hands of Lasombra, who’d been posing as his parents’ long-time friend, Eduardo.
+The once timid Phoebe is far more confident this time around as she takes charge and helps her friends escape, not to mention gives Gerald a kiss on the cheek in a bold and utterly sweet moment.
+As for Gerald himself, he’s a loyal best friend as he always is, standing by Arnold’s side in his quest to find his parents and also forgiving Arnold after he unintentionally led them to danger at the hands of Lasombra, who’d been posing as Miles and Stella’s long-time friend, Eduardo.

-Leave it to Helga to save the day as she presents her precious golden locket to Arnold in a courageous, touching moment.
+Leave it to Helga to save the day as she presents her precious golden locket to Arnold in a courageous and touching moment.
 The real hero, though, is everyone’s favorite heavy-breather, Brainy, who retrieves Helga’s locket in the first place after she threw it in the river in her height of frustration.
-When he gives it back to her with Arnold’s picture taped back up, the heartwarming moment is made even better when Helga smooches Brainy in gratitude, and he proceeds to break out a pan flute.
+When he gives it back to her with Arnold’s picture taped back up, the heartwarming moment is made even better when Helga smooches Brainy in gratitude, and he breaks out a pan flute to celebrate.
 Too cute, if you ask me.

-Still, the symbolism in the scene between Arnold and Helga is incredibly poignant: Helga gives her heart to Arnold, and he accepts it, as it’s the key to filling the hole in his own heart.
-The Green-Eyed People’s parents begin to wake up, as do Arnold’s parents.
-He rushes toward them, and when he lays eyes on his parents, the two instantly recognize their son and in unison, they say, dreamily, warmly, “Hey, Arnold.”
+Still, the symbolism in the scene between Arnold and Helga is incredibly poignant: Helga gives her heart to Arnold, and he accepts it, knowing it’s the key to filling the hole in his own heart.
+With the locket in place, the Green-Eyed People’s parents begin to wake up, as do Arnold’s parents.
+He rushes toward them, and when Miles and Stella lay eyes on their son, they say, in unison, dreamily, warmly, “Hey, Arnold.”

 Tears.
 Beautiful, happy tears.

-The story is nearly complete, except for one crucial detail: When all is said done, Helga takes back her treasured locket, and she comes face to face with Arnold.
+With the goal of finding Arnold’s parents now fulfilled, one last crucial story detail remains.
+As Helga tries to retrieve her treasured locket, she comes face to face with Arnold.
 This is the moment, the build-up, the confession we’ve all been anxiously awaiting.
 Arnold is apologetic that he dismissed Helga’s feelings for him in the past, and he confides that he wasn’t ready to hear it back then, but now, things are different.
-It’s clear that Helga means more to him than she’s ever realized.
+It’s clear that Helga means more to him than even he’s ever realized.
 He sees that her heart is purer than she knows, and he takes her hands and tilts his head up, waiting for her to meet him halfway, and then…

 It’s like a fairy-tale ending, perfect in every way.
-It’s a moment that feels truly earned, not just appeasing the fans.
-Even afterward, in one of the final scenes of the movie, Arnold and his friends are starting their first day of sixth grade, and Helga still snaps at him when he tries to hold her hand.
-It’s a reaction that’s true to her character, as she’s still got some growing to do, and she’s not going to change overnight, but that’s okay.
-Arnold and Helga are soul mates, as Craig himself has stated time and again, and when all is said and done, they’ll live happily ever after, but not without some hurdles along the way.
+It feels truly earned, not just appeasing the fans because, while it is a lovely moment between Arnold and Helga, their relationship is still very much a complex one.
+Case in point, in one of the final scenes of the movie, Arnold and his friends are starting their first day of sixth grade, and Helga snaps at him when he tries to hold her hand.
+It’s a reaction that’s true to her character, as she’s still got a lot of growing to do, and she’s not going to change overnight, but that’s okay.
+At the end of the day, Arnold and Helga are soul mates, as Craig himself has stated time and again.
+They will certainly live happily ever after, but not without some hurdles along the way.